sharath2106/sharath2106/README.md

 # Hi everyone 👋

-I'm Gopi Shankar Haridas, and I am a Test Automation Engineer with 10 years of experience in Web, Mobile and API automation.
-I am from India, currently working at London, United Kingdom!
+I'm Gopi Shankar Haridas, and I am a Test Automation Engineer with 12 years of experience in Web, Mobile and API automation.
+Currently working at London, United Kingdom!

 - 🌱 I’m currently learning about Kubernetes & Devops technologies
 - 🥅 2024 Goals: Contribute to open source software.